thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_5.md

 ### Using LLVM

 - So far, with version `5.0.0rc12`, compiling fails with error `ld.lld: error: unable to find library -lnuma` and `-ludev`.
 This mean the current version of `libudev` no longer work.
-To solve, [install them](https://github.dev/thangckt/src_thangckt.github.io/tree/main/docs/cluster/compile/OpenMPI_4/)
+Tried install, but only numa work [install them](https://github.dev/thangckt/src_thangckt.github.io/tree/main/docs/cluster/compile/OpenMPI_4/)
 - create link: `ln -sf /lib64/libudev.so.0.5.1 /home1/p001cao/app/compiler/llvm-17/lib/libudev.so.0`

 ``` sh